 2. Hyak Sno-Park

-Status: The Hyak Sno-Park (parking lot) is open, with crews plowing the lot this week.
-The sledding hill has not yet opened for the 2022–23 season, pending grooming.
+Status: The Hyak Sno-Park (parking lot) is open, but the sledding hill is not yet open and ski trails are not yet groomed due to lack of snow.
 For daily status, call and listen to the recorded message at 509-656-2230.
 Status changes daily; call that number for a recorded message about current conditions before heading out.

-Bonus snow play: A couple of years ago, Easton Reload opened as a temporary sno-park.
-This spot joins nearby Lake Easton Sno-Park as places for families to play in the snow, though there aren't real sledding hills.
+Bonus snow play: Last year, Washington State Parks opened a new sno-park at Annette Lake, and a couple of years ago, Easton Reload opened as a new sno-park.
+These spots join nearby Lake Easton Sno-Park as places for families to play in the snow, though there aren’t actual sledding hills.